php-repos/phpkg-documentations/getting-started.md

 It is not going to use any autoloading, instead, it is going to inject the `require` statements for your files directly into PHP files.
 It is much faster than autoloading the classes.

-You can see the benchmark table on [saegh benchmark repository](https://github.com/saeghe/benchmark)

-Also, you can clone the benchmark repository and play with it by yourself.
-Follow the `README` instruction on the benchmark repository.

 ## Requirements

 For installing Saeghe, you need to have git installed on your machine as well as PHP version >= 8.0